emberjs/rfcs/text/0864-deprecate-ember-a.md

 ## Drawbacks

-`Ember.A()` has been a huge part of building Ember Addons for a long time and it is present in many popular addons.
+`Ember.A()` has been a huge part of building Ember addons for a long time and it is present in many popular addons.
 Removing this feature will cause a significant amount of churn in otherwise stable addons and require a significant community effort to replace.

 ## Alternatives